7.4 Healthy lifestyles and healthy nutrition

 National strategy(ies)

-In 2016, an Action Plan on Food and Nutrition in the Republic of Macedonia (2016-2025) (Акциски план за храна и исхрана во Република Македонија 2016-2025) was adopted.
-The plan envisions action to encourage healthy eating for children, adolescents and young people to be strengthened and become sustainable by promoting a healthy diet throughout their lives.
+In addition, the Action Plan on Food and Nutrition 2016–2025 (Акциски план за храна и исхрана 2016–2025) outlines measures to encourage lifelong healthy eating habits among children, adolescents and young people, with a focus on sustainable improvements.

 Encouraging healthy lifestyles and healthy nutrition for young people